 I appreciate all versions of the bible and learn from them, but none of them are perfectly written after being translated from the original biblical languages to the language of English for our understanding.
 The three languages of the original bible are Hebrew, Aramaic and Greek.
 None of the original manuscripts written by the original authors exist today.
 However useful copies have been made and passed down through the centuries and often the text of different copies agree with each other.
 However, translating the original biblical text languages to English does have differences in biblical versions.
 The work involved in the King James Version started in the year 1603 or thereafter and was finally completed for publishing in the year 1611.
 This was written by an estimate of 47 translators.
 In contrast, the individual writings of what were seen in the first century, for example the apostle Paul's church epistles, were likely originally written by the authors in Koine (common Greek).
 This was a language that could be understood by the majority of people, educated or not in the years written, 50 to 100 AD.
-For the translations from the original languages to English this involves editing to be factual and accurate or in the case of bible versions to match the original writings.
+For the translations from this original languages to English this involves editing to be factual and accurate or in the case of bible versions to match the original writings.
 Accuracy of translations is important because the apostle Paul says in 2 Timothy 3:16, "All Scriptures is given by inspiration of God...."
 Again I appreciate all versions of the bible, but in English today all are not the exact original wording of the authors and editing for original truth and clarity should continue.
 For example, every time I write a biblical article or commentary after writing the original draft, I see improvement with my additional editing.

 With regard to our understanding of the original language of at least most of the New Testament, which is Koine Greek.
 This language is learnable, but takes time and education.
 There are some similarities among the Greek and English letters in shape and sound and also in the respective orders of the two alphabets.
 From this we see historically that some of today's English letters and sounds were transferred from the earlier Koine Greek alphabet.
 There are 24 letters for Greek and 26 letters for English.
 Of course, there are also differences in the letters, shapes and sounds for the two alphabets.
 Because of this, Koine Greek to English scholars have used the language of English letters to sound like Greek words in the communication transfer of Koine Greek words to English.